stavros-liaskos/stavrosliaskos/README.md

 - use #6DD8CE for active/link color?
 Also on select, hover, button:hover ("fills up" the button)
 - what if everytime a user enters, there is another color chosen for links?
 - https://realfavicongenerator.net/ Use a .png over 260x260
+- you can download SVGs from fontawesome rather than the whole library!
+But they will be added inline so maybe the performance will drop.
+Or implement font library

 ## Pages
 /